-The Art History Department has awards available for both undergraduate and graduate students, in addition to the awards, scholarships, and grants offered by the college.
+The art history department offers the following awards for both undergraduate and graduate students, in addition to the awards, scholarships and grants offered by the College.

 For Graduate Study

 In memory of Louise Fitz-Randolph, Mount Holyoke class of 1872 and a distinguished professor of art history at the turn of the 20th century.
 Awards are made to graduates of Mount Holyoke who are studying art history, archaeology or history of architecture at the graduate level.
 Fitz-Randolph application.